cemac/CFizer/README.md

 # CFizer
-CFizer is a tool to make NetCDF output files from MONC (Met Office NERC cloud model) CF-compliant (Climate and Forecast metadata convention).
+CFizer is a tool to make NetCDF output files from MONC (Met Office NERC cloud model) CF-1.10 compliant (Climate and Forecast metadata convention).
 It is also able to merge and split datasets according to the number of spatial dimensions, and apply compression to a user-specified level.

 CEDA provides an [overview of the CF metadata convention](https://help.ceda.ac.uk/article/4507-the-cf-metadata-convention).